okta/terraform-provider-oktapam/docs/data-sources/groups.md

 ### Optional

-- `contains` (String) If a value is provided, the results are filtered to only contain resources that contain the value in the name field.
+- `contains` (String) If defined, results only contain resources that include the specified value in the `name` field.
-- `disconnected_mode_on_only` (Boolean) If `true`, the results only include resources with disconnected mode enabled.
+- `disconnected_mode_on_only` (Boolean) If `true`, results only include resources that have enabled Disconnected Mode.
 NOTE: This is only available if the ASA Team has the Disconnected Mode Beta feature enabled; contact support@okta.com if you wish to participate in the Beta.
 - `include_deleted` (Boolean) If `true`, results also include deleted resources.
 - `only_include_deleted` (Boolean) If `true`, results only include deleted resources.